inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 to not only complete an InaSAFE analysis, but to also analysis the result using the suite of QGIS tools that are available.
-The software has been designed as a simple user interface in a hope that disaster managers and end users can easily use |project_name| for creating impact maps to inform contigency planning.
+The software has been designed as a simple user interface in a hope that disaster managers and end users can easily use |project_name| for creating impact maps to inform contingency planning.

 |project_name| was preliminarily launched by Dr Agus Wibowo, Head of the Data
 Center at the Indonesia’s Disaster Management Agency (|BNPB|),